Destination Thailand Visa (DTV) –

 If you are applying under Soft Power, you must provide:

-✔ Proof of Enrollment in a Cultural Program – An official confirmation letter from an approved institution offering Thai cultural education.
+1. Proof of Enrollment – An official confirmation letter from an approved institution offering Thai cultural education.

-✔ Business Registration of the Institution – A copy of the school’s official business registration, as required by Thai embassies.
+2. School Registration documents – A copy of the school’s official business registration, as required by Thai embassies.

 📌 Important Notes